 Create a list of odd questions which all start with “would you ever…?”
 For example, “Would you ever sing in front of a stranger?” or “Would you ever try a food that smells weird?”
 Ask participants to answer either “yesh matzav” (“could be/maybe”), “ein matzav” (“not a chance”) or “ein li musag” (“I have no idea”).
 You may add a movement element to this game by calling one corner (or side) of the room yesh matzav, another ein matzav, and one more ein li musag.
 After asking each question, ask participants to run to the corner (or side) of the room that represents their answer.
 Note: to ensure people are using the words (as well as understanding them), ask people to call out the name of the corner (or side) of the room they are standing at.

 Give a slang word or phrase as a prompt/title to a short story.
 People need to use at least one other slang word or phrase in their story.
 To make it more challenging, ask participants to finish their writing with a slang word or phrase.
 Feel free to ask anyone who feels brave enough to share their writing.

-Using the blank template provided in the downloadable PDF, speak with an Israeli and create your own slang poster.
-Another version is to think of an American slang word or phrase and think how you would translate it into Hebrew.
+Using this blank template, speak with an Israeli and create your own slang sign.
+Another version is to think of an English slang word or phrase and determine how you would translate it into Hebrew.
 One example is “easy peasy lemon squeezy”.
-You might be able to translate it to “kal peasy limon squeezy”.
-Then speak with an Israeli (family member, community shaliach, friend, etc.) to find the Israeli equivalent of that phrase in Hebrew—kalei kalot (piece of cake)!
+You might be able to translate it to “kal peasy limon squeezy.”
+Then speak with an Israeli (family member, community shaliach, friend, etc.) to find the Israeli equivalent of that phrase in Hebrew—kalei kalut (piece of cake)!